boenii/Spotify-Analyse/README.md

 # Spotify-Analyse
-Download your Spotify Data here [here](https://www.spotify.com/us/account/privacy/).
+1. Download your Spotify Data here [here](https://www.spotify.com/us/account/privacy/).
-Paste the  filepath
+2. Paste the filepath of the MyData folder to "filepath_folder"